willsyn7/FullstackTS1/README.md

 - [ ] Clicking on any list item's "Delete" button should remove the item from the database.
 (Later, you will authenticate before deleting.)

-- [ ] The application should poll for new messages and refresh the diplay whenever the "Refresh" button is clicked, whenever a new message is posted, or whenever a message is deleted.
+- [ ] The application should poll for new messages and refresh the display whenever the "Refresh" button is clicked, whenever a new message is posted, or whenever a message is deleted.

 ## PART 3: Auth